sasdogged/Frontend-Mentor-Contact-Form/README.md

 ### What I learned

-- Learnt how to effectively form validation on the client side.
+- Learnt how to effectively use form validation on the client side.
 - Learned and used input and change event listeners on form inputs